disblu/guidelines/git/README.md

 ### 3.4.4 Cloning a repository

-Sometimes you need to work using an existing repository,  you can use the `clone` commando to do so.
+Sometimes you need to work using an existing repository,  you can use the `clone` command to do so.

 ```bash
 $ git clone [url]